SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

     }
     ```

+1. Add a NuGet reference to `Ninject.Extensions.Conventions 3.2.0.0` to `SkyKick.NinjectWorkshop.WordCounting.UI`

 1. We're now injecting a `IReplTextSourceBuilder` into `Repl`.
 We don't have a Ninject Module for `SkyKick.NinjectWorkshop.WordCounting.UI` so `Repl` will no longer resolve correclty.

     1. Add a new Class to `SkyKick.NinjectWorkshop.WordCounting.UI` called `NinjectModule`: